magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/particle.md

 ## Overview

 Particle is a cloud platform that connects a range of devices via the IoT.
-After integrating Particle with the ThingsBoard, you can connect, manage, communicate, process, and visualize data from your devices in the ThingsBoard IoT platform.
+After integrating Particle with the IoT Hub, you can connect, manage, communicate, process, and visualize data from your devices in the IoT Hub IoT platform.

 ## Particle Integration Tutorial

 In this tutorial, we will use a development board Particle Photon.
-You can use any other Particle device to connect it to Particle and get the data in ThingsBoard.
+You can use any other Particle device to connect it to Particle and get the data in IoT Hub.

 ### Prerequisites